MillerRabin/intention-storage/readme.md

     }
 }
 ```
-Now all device with intention "Lemonade - ThankYou", will receive information about lemonade from fridge Launch the code
+Now all device with intention "Lemonade - thankyou", will receive information about lemonade from fridge Launch the code

 ```Bash
 node freezer.js